Source

 We could say that the flow-match algorithm basically converts a generation problem into a supervised learning problem; you are essentially supervised on the given velocity path that we know would work.

 There is another critical reason why the flow-matching algorithm is so great: it only needs several trajectories that could work.
-It doesn’t require a single, definitive trajectory; it can simply generate a multi-hypothesis output because of a very neat mathematical property:
+It doesn’t require a single, definitive trajectory; it can simply generate a multi-hypothesis output because of a very neat mathematical property.
+We’ll see that later.

 A flow model is then described by the ODE